 Why are content marketing platforms important?

-Content marketing platforms simplify campaigns and allow you to re-invest your time and resources back into revenue-driving activities instead of manual tasks.
+Content marketing platforms are vital because they simplify campaigns and allow you to re-invest your time and resources back into revenue-driving activities instead of manual tasks.
 CMPs help you organize and automate your content campaigns, providing easier workflow and seamless experiences.

 Content marketing platforms also provide much-needed structure to campaigns.
 With so many working parts, it’s impossible to keep track of where each piece of content is in each cycle, who is responsible for what, whether it is ready for publish and how it performed.
 CMPs manage these processes and keep them running efficiently and smoothly, saving you time, resources and energy while giving you complete control over your campaigns.